specificlanguages/mps-gradle-plugin/subprojects/mps-gradle-plugin/README.md

-# MPS Gradle Plugin
+# MPS Gradle plugin

-A Gradle plugin to package and publish MPS plugins.
-Use it if you have developed a language in MPS and you want to make it easy for other developers to use your language in their projects.
+A Gradle plugin to package and publish MPS libraries.
+Use it if you have developed a library of plugins in MPS and you want to make it easy for other developers to use your language in their projects.

-Publishing MPS-based IDEs (rich client platforms) is out of scope for this plugin.
+Publishing MPS-based IDEs (RCPs, or rich client platforms) is out of scope for this plugin.

 This plugin also does not cover publishing to the JetBrains Plugins Repository.

 ## Compatibility

-This plugin has been tested with the following combinations of Gradle and MPS:
+This plugin has been tested with Gradle 8.13.

-* Gradle 7.1 or above is required since version 1.2.0.
-* Gradle 7.2 and MPS 2020.3.5 (version 1.1.0),
-* Gradle 5.6.2 and MPS 2019.2.4 (version 1.0.0),
-* Gradle 5.6.2 and MPS 2019.1.5 (version 0.0.2).
+> [!CAUTION]
+> The content below this point is outdated and will be rewritten.

-## Conventions and Assumptions
+## Conventions and assumptions

 To simplify the configuration the plugin makes certain assumptions and therefore your project must follow certain conventions.